-As challenging as 2020 has been, one positive we may be able to take from it is just how much it has taught us about our resilience through adversity.
+As challenging as 2020 has been, one positive we may be able to take is how it's reminded us about the importance of resilience techniques to help us manage stress.

 We're all dragging along our invisible emotional baggage at the best of times.
 Many of us can now add a range of shiny new items to our baggage: we're carrying fresh financial concerns, lugging around added job worries, the heavy strain taking its toll on the seams of our mental and physical health.
 Taking stock of our resilience levels is crucial to help us 1) get through this especially tough period and 2) thrive to become better and stronger for the inevitable challenges that we will face in the future.